Skip to main content

 In a project to optimize supply chain processes, I used Excel for data organization and analysis.
 I created a comprehensive multi-sheet workbook with pivot tables and advanced filters to analyze trends and bottlenecks.
 This approach resulted in a significant reduction in logistics costs and improved supplier delivery times.

-2. Describe a time when you identified a significant error in a dataset.
-How did you discover it and what was your approach to correcting it?
+2. Describe a time when you identified and corrected a significant error in a dataset.
+What was your approach?

 This question assesses your attention to detail and problem-solving skills, particularly in the context of data accuracy and Excel usage.